webaverse-studios/lore-engine/datasets/data/banters.md

 Generate random fighting video game taunts.

+# Name
-Name: Battle
+Battle
+# Description
-Description: Battle taunt
+Battle taunt
+# Character:
-Character: Scillia Doge
+Scillia Doge
-Banters:
+# Banters:
 - This looks like a big one!
 I've only killed a few hundred so far.
 - You call that a sword?
 I guess it is a sword, but mine's better.
 - I'm gonna beat you, but let's be friends after this.